Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?: Critical reception

 Vincent Canby wrote in The New York Times that Newley "so over extends and overexposes himself that the movie comes to look like an act of professional suicide ...
 The movie is as self-indulgent as a burp.
 It's also as pretentious as its form ...
 The movie is not so free and loose as it is simply out of control."
+Canby also included in his list of “ten worst films of 1969” for the New York Times: “Newley, who has watched too many Fellini films without actually seeing them, is the greatest argument I know for assembly-line movie production since the success of the Andy Hardy films.
+A studio boss Like Louis B. Mayer simply would not have put up with such egomaniacal junk.”

 The Monthly Film Bulletin wrote: "There appear to be elements of a great many lives in the film, bits and pieces of philosophy, conventions from other media, borrowings from other films.
 But someone is going to have a hard and unrewarding job trying to find any coherent personal significance in them, and it is difficult to see just what 'statement' this collection embodies."

 In The Sunday Times Guide to Movies on Television, Angela and Elkan Allan asked "Can Anthony Newley ever remember that he is just a pleasant light comedian and settle down to earn an unpretentious living?"

 Michael Billington of The Illustrated London News wrote: "The kindest thing for all concerned would be that every available copy should be quietly and decently buried."